-- Hot foods and steam can cause burns.
+- Don't defrost frozen beverages in narrow-necked bottles (especially carbonated beverages).
+Even if the container is opened, pressure can build up.
+This can cause the container to burst, possibly resulting in injury. - Hot foods and steam can cause burns.
 Be careful when opening any containers of hot food, including popcorn bags, cooking pouches and boxes.
 To prevent possible injury, direct steam away from hands and face. - Do not overcook potatoes.
-They could dehydrate and catch fire, causing damage to your oven. - When cooking pork, follow the directions exactly and always cook the meat to an internal temperature of at least 170°F.
+They could dehydrate and catch fire, causing damage to your oven. - Cook meat and poultry thoroughly-meat to at least an INTERNAL temperature of 160°F and poultry to at least an INTERNAL temperature of 180°F. Cooking to these temperatures usually protects against foodborne illness.